scrapinghub/web-poet/docs/page-objects/layouts.rst

     For example, declare an :class:`HttpResponse` attribute to select a page object class based on the response content.

 #.
-Declare an attribute for every page object class that you may depending on
+Declare an attribute for every page object class that you may use depending
-    which webpage layout you get from the target website.
+    on which webpage layout you get from the target website.

+    They all should return the same type of :ref:`item <item-classes>` as your multi-layout page object class.

     Note that all inputs of all those page object classes will be resolved and requested along with the input of your multi-layout page object class.
 For